aroario2003/cram/README.md

 - Alfrickr - Created the database and worked on developing GUI
 - Bluelightspirit - Contributed ideas for CLI and helped with testing on windows
-- aroario2003 - Main architect and wrote the CLI and some of the GUI
+- aroario2003 - Main architect, wrote the CLI and some of the GUI